sayan1886/blockarraygroup/docs/README.md

 Recurring Royalty Revenue
 Development Support
   Technical
-  Finanical
+  Financial
-  Services (e.g. Servers, Equipment, etc) Commericalization Support
+  Services (e.g. Servers, Equipment, etc.)
+Commercialization Support
 Equity in Block Array Corporation
 Ability to pursue Patents
 Access to our Patent Portfolio for use in applications

-This goes beyond having a great developer ecosystem with substantial programming langauge support and through documentation.
+This goes beyond having a great developer ecosystem with substantial programming language support and through documentation.

 **Software Licenses**
 Applications created by 3rd Party Developers must follow our license scheme, and any open source software must follow our criteria for licenses.
 Supported F/OSS licenses include: